nikosanif/articles/angular-generic-services-models/angular-generic-services-models.md

 ## Introduction

-In this article, we will see step-by-step how to create generic models and services regarding the CRUD feature of resources in Angular.
+In this article, we are going to learn how to create generic models and services step-by-step regarding the CRUD feature of resources in Angular.

 In a nutshell, we're going to learn:

 - How to use generics in Typescript
 - What is CRUD operations
-- How to create generic models in Angular?
+- How to create generic models in Angular
-- How to create generic service for CRUD in Angular?
+- How to create generic service for CRUD in Angular

 ## The Problem :thinking: